-His career also includes Academic and Corporate experience.
+He is a seasoned Defense Acquisition Professional with over twenty years in the Army Acquisition Enterprise and have an intimate knowledge of the Army Futures Command.
+His DAWIA Level III certifications are in Program Management, Test and Evaluation, and Systems Planning, Research, Development and Engineering.
+His Active Duty assignments included experimentation, program management, capability development and research and development positions.
 As an undergraduate and graduate student of Physics, he worked in the High Energy Physics Research Group at Texas A&M University on projects including a scintillation-based GUT magnetic monopole search and prototype hadron calorimeters for the Collider Detector Facility at the Fermi National Accelerator Laboratory.
 His thesis, “Development of a Small Angle Hadron Calorimeter Prototype for the Collider Detector at Fermilab,” focused on development of instrumentation for the high radiation environment around the beamline of the 2 TeV synchrotron collider.

-As a consequence of the 1992 Reduction in Force, he returned home to Texas and the Army National Guard.
-There he served as a Tank Battalion Support Platoon Leader, Tank Company Executive Officer, Cavalry Squadron Maintenance Officer and Headquarters Troop Commander.
-On the civilian side, work at EWA Services provided additional opportunities at the Army’s Test and Experimentation Command as an ORSA, Test Plans Analyst and Data Manager.
-His civilian Job moved him to the Washington, D.C. area in 1998 to work at the U.S. Army Evaluation Center (AEC).
+After graduate school he entered Active Duty as an Armor Officer in the United States Army’s Third Infantry Division leading in both operational and staff assignments.
+As a consequence of the 1992 Reduction in Force, he returned home to Texas and led troops in the Army National Guard in other leadership and staff assignments as and Armor and Cavalry Officer in Texas’s own Forty-Ninth Armored Division.
+On the civilian side, work at EWA Services provided additional opportunities to grow at the Army’s Test and Experimentation Command as an ORSA, Test Plans Analyst and Data Manager.
+His civilian job moved him to the Washington, D.C. area in 1998 to work at the U.S. Army Evaluation Center (AEC).
 At the AEC he was the Senior Evaluator for Small Arms Weapon Systems and began making frequent trips to Picatinny Arsenal, NJ and the Infantry Center and School at Fort Benning.
 As a consequence of the relocation, he transferred to the U.S. Army Reserve and was assessed into the Reserve Component Acquisition Workforce.
 After September 11th, 2001, he was mobilized and served two years at the Army Research Laboratory in Adelphi, MD followed by two years of Active Duty at the Defense Intelligence Agency.